Cyber Monday deals live - like a real human boy I'm bringing you the best laptop, PC, GPU, and general gaming tech deals around

 5. Live updates

 Well, looky here, it's Cyber Monday.
 A name almost as meaningless as Black Friday, except it's loaded with meaning.
-And might that be?
+And what might that be?
 Well, it means there are still a bunch of great PC gaming deals floating about on the webs, so here I am to filter out the stock-shifting trash and snuffle out the umami truffles of Cyber Monday deals gold.
 Just for you.

 Many of the best deals of the week have been sticking around through Black Friday and into the Cyber Monday weekend, but we have definitely noticed some PC gaming deals stock starting to dwindle.
 Mid-range laptops have taken a hit, and the best SSD deals have become a struggle as the memory pricing apocalypse starts to loom over everything tech.